maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 None of these inline comment systems are compatible with software supporting the original NEC format, which would see them either as extraneous data, or bad data in the last field on the card.
 Such a deck can be easily converted to NEC compatible format by simply deleting any characters on a given line from the position of the comment character on.
 Using this format allows things like measurements to be defined on the same card, but stripping them off would require the system to convert the numeric values in the NEC fields with the appropriate factor.

 Another decision was whether or not to directly support the `SY` card type.
 This card was introduced in the 4nec2 program, allowing the user to define a SYmbol, a variable.
 The name of the symbol can then be used in places where numbers would normally appear, the height of the antenna over the ground for instance.
 It would be possible to include the `SY` cards using the commented-out format, starting the line with `!SY` for example, but this alone would not make the resulting deck compatible with NEC because the *references* to the symbols in the card fields would still cause errors.
 One could place those references in a trailing comment, but they would still have to be calculated and copied into the appropriate field before sending it to NEC.
-For that reason, the decision was made to promote `SY` to a formally supported card type in onec.
+For that reason, the decision was made to promote `SY` to a formally supported card type in oNEC.

 NEC was designed to measure everything in meters, but this is not convenient for many antenna designs, like those in a cell phone that are only a few cm long.
 Most GUI-based NEC programs allow values to be input using other units, and then convert them on entry to meters.
 Some add the ability to choose a default measurement type, and convert that to meters using NEC's scaling factor card (SC).
 All of these have the disadvantage that the original measurement type is lost on input.
 For instance, if the user selects "#14" for the wire radius in a GUI program, this would be converted to 0.000814 meters in the NEC deck.
 While this is technically sufficient, it loses the original intent and reduces the readability of the deck.
 The inclusion of measurement markers, like `cm`, is one of the few extensions to oNEC that is not already widely supported by most NEC software.